mautic/mautic-community-handbook/pages/13.contributing/02.developer/01.Code/02.Pull requests/docs.md

 Each time you want to work on a PR for a bug or on an enhancement, create a topic branch:

 ```
-git checkout -b BRANCH_NAME staging
+git checkout -b BRANCH_NAME features
 ```

-Or, if you want to provide a bug fix for the `3.0` branch, first track the remote `3.0` branch locally:
+Or, if you want to provide a bug fix for the `3.2` branch, first track the remote `3.2` branch locally:

 ```
-git checkout -t origin/3.0
+git checkout -t origin/3.2
 ```

-Then create a new branch off the `3.0` branch to work on the bug fix:
+Then create a new branch off the `3.2` branch to work on the bug fix:

 ```
-git checkout -b BRANCH_NAME 3.0
+git checkout -b BRANCH_NAME 3.2
 ```

 !
 Use a descriptive name for your branch (issue_XXX where XXX is the issue number is a good convention for bug fixes).